PostHog/posthog-zapier/README.md

 ## Need something just your own?
 Developing?

 Not a problem.
 Create a private Zapier app for PostHog easily with this package.
-It's only a few steps:
+It's just a few simple steps:

 1. Clone or download this repository.
 2. Enter its directory with `cd`.